meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 ### Description

 We've already created a *Cloud Composer* environment for you.
 You need to configure and run [this pre-configured DAG](https://raw.githubusercontent.com/meken/gcp-dbt-bqdwh/refs/heads/main/dags/pipeline.py) (which is basically a collection of tasks organized with dependencies and relationships) on that environment.
-The DAG (Directed Acyclic Graph) is scheduled to run daily at midnight, pulls source data from different source systems (although in our case it's using a dummy operator to illustrate the idea), runs the DBT models to generate all of the required tables, and finally runs inferencing on the fact table (using a dummy operator).
+The DAG (Directed Acyclic Graph) is scheduled to run daily at midnight, pulls source data from different source systems (although in our case it's using a dummy operator to illustrate the idea), runs the *dbt* models to generate all of the required tables, and finally runs inferencing on the fact table (using a dummy operator).

-Before we can run our models in *production* through Cloud Composer we'll have to create a few things on DBT side.
+Before we can run our models in *production* through Cloud Composer we'll have to create a few things on *dbt* side.
 First, we'll need to create a new *Deployment Environment*.
 Call it `gHacks-production`, set *Environment type* to `Deployment`, *Deployment type* to `PROD` and use the same *Connection* as the one we created for *Development Environment*.
 Configure the dataset to be `prod` (do not test it yet).

 Now create a new *Job*, give it a name of your preference and select the (only) production environment that has just been created.
 Note the *Account ID* and the *Job ID* as you'll need those later.

 Create a new *Service Token*, and make sure that it has sufficient permissions to run jobs.

-Now, you can move to Cloud Composer to create th.e DBT connection.
-Create a new DBT Cloud Connection, call it `dbt_cloud_default`, set the *Tenant* to be `emea.dbt.com` and configure the *Account ID* and the *API key* (the service token you've created in the previous step).
+Now, you can move to Cloud Composer to create the *dbt* connection.
+Create a new *dbt* Cloud Connection, call it `dbt_cloud_default`, find and set the *Tenant* (you can look this up in *Account Information* in the *dbt Cloud console*, it will look like `<subdomain.region>.dbt.com`) and configure the *Account ID* and the *API key* (the service token you've created in the previous step).

 Update the *environment variables* of the Cloud Composer environment to refer to the correct *Job ID*.